-Option Description Refer to External Data Format Reference for information about external data files and metadata files.
+Option Description Refer to Analytics External Data Format Reference for information about external data files and metadata files.
 Add Metadata File (JSON) Specify a metadata file if you'd like to redefine the structure of the external data file.
 If you upload a new metadata file, you must also upload the corresponding external data file.
-Refer to External Data Format Reference for information about metadata files.
+Refer to Analytics External Data Format Reference for information about metadata files.
 Security Predicate Add a security predicate if you'd like to apply row-level security on the dataset.
 For information about predicates, see Row-Level Security for Datasets.
+Sharing Source If you have enabled sharing inheritance, specify the object from which you want to inherit sharing for this dataset.
+You can't specify a sharing source for datasets created from CSV files, or if you are using a security predicate.
+See Salesforce Sharing Inheritance for Datasets.